pepawel/sxg_checker/README.md

 [![Gem Version](https://badge.fury.io/rb/sxg_checker.svg)](https://badge.fury.io/rb/sxg_checker)

-A command-line tool for checking the Google SXG cache for the presence of a document and its subresources.
+A library and command-line tool for checking the Google SXG cache for the presence of a document and its subresources.

 It verifies if your web page and its resources are properly available in Google's Signed Exchanges (SXG) cache, helping you troubleshoot SXG implementation issues with detailed status reporting for each resource.